apache/yetus/asf-site-src/source/documentation/in-progress/precommit-testformats.md

 Test format plugins can provide following two methods, which will be called by test-patch if defined.

-* pluginname\_process\_tests
+## pluginname\_process\_tests

-    - Given a path to the log file and tested module name, parse that file and store the test result into global variables and/or files.
+Given a path to the log file and tested module name, parse that file and store the test result into global variables and/or files.

-* pluginname\_finalize\_results
+## pluginname\_finalize\_results

-    - Using the results stored by pluginname\_process\_tests, write them to the test result table and/or the footer table for reporting.
+Using the results stored by pluginname\_process\_tests, write them to the test result table and/or the footer table for reporting.

+# Example

 For an example of how to write a test-format plugin, you can look at [junit plugin](https://github.com/apache/yetus/blob/master/precommit/test-patch.d/junit.sh) bundled in Apache Yetus.